The Western blot and ELISA tests are two blood antibody tests that may be used to detect HIV.

-The Western blot test is a more complicated blood test to perform, though the mechanics of the blood draw are the same.
-In this test, the sample is separated with an electrical current and transferred onto a piece of blotting paper.
+In the Western blot test, the blood is taken in the same way, but the sample is separated with an electrical current and transferred onto a piece of blotting paper.
 Here, an enzyme is added to cause color changes that signal the presence of HIV antibodies.

-The Western blot and ELISA tests are only recommended if there is a risk that a person has contracted or been exposed to HIV.
+However, the Western blot and ELISA tests are only recommended if a person may have been exposed to HIV.

-People with a high risk for contracting HIV include the following individuals:
+People with a high risk of exposure include:

-- people who have unprotected sex, especially with someone who has HIV
+- those who have sex without using a condom, especially with someone who has HIV

 - people who had blood transfusions or injections prior to 1985

 - those with other sexually transmitted diseases (STDs)